webplatform/docs/css/data_types/url/index.md

 The <code>&lt;url></code> data type is commonly used for images, but also for loading web fonts or defining filter or clipping path effects (in which case the identifier must link to a fragment within an SVG file).

 The string may be quoted (with single or double quotes) but need not be.
 If an unquoted string contains any whitespace or special characters they will need to be escaped with a '''\''' character; quoted strings require escapes for line breaks or for any nested quotes of the same type (see the third [[#Examples | example]]).
+See the [[css/data_types/string | <code>&lt;string></code> data type page]] for more information on escape sequences for CSS strings.

 Not all references in CSS to external files require the use of the <code>url()</code> syntax; file names in [[css/atrules/@import |<code>@import</code> rules]], for example, may be given as simple quoted [[css/data_types/string| <code>&lt;string></code>]] values.
 }}